soumojit-D48/Recall/README.md

-# Chronicle - Long-Term Memory Platform
+# Recall - Long-Term Memory Platform

 A Motia-powered platform for capturing team failures, decisions, and context—then automatically resurfacing insights when they matter most.